 Natural Language Processing (NLP)

-NLP technology is the basis for the automated scoring applications that we are developing to address the increasing demand for open-ended or constructed-response test questions, which elicit responses such as short written answers, essays, recorded speech, mathematical equations or graphs.
+NLP technology is the basis for the automated scoring applications that we are developing to address the increasing demand for open-ended or constructed-response test questions, which elicit responses such as extended writing responses (e.g., essays), shorter written responses to subject-matter items, and spontaneous speech.
 In our research, we also seek ways to build NLP technology into:

 - classroom support tools that teachers can use to help maximize the time and resources they have available for instruction